 The app was downloaded more than 4 million times from the Apple App Store that same year.
 This made YouTube Music the world’s number one music application.

-Youtube music statistics clearly demonstrate the power of the online medium: in 2019, Despacito by Luis Fonsi became the most-viewed video on the platform with more than 6.55 billion streams.
+It only goes to demonstrate the power of the online medium: in 2019, Despacito by Luis Fonsi became the most-viewed video on the platform with more than 6.55 billion streams.

 3. Pop music might be just as violent as hip-hop and rap, according to a 2016 study.